 Brownie is a registered American Boer Goat.
-Last May 2014, she kidded for the first time and dropped three girls!
+In May 2014, she kidded for the first time and dropped three girls!
 Two paints and one traditional mantle.
 March 2015, she dropped a pair on lovely boys, one paint and one traditional mantle.
 On St. Patrick’s Day 2016, she kidded fraternal twins, both with special paint markings along with traditional mantel.

 These little guys are Soay Sheep.
 They are an old world sheep (more primitive genes) from the island of Soay off the coast of Scotland.
 These special animals are believed to have been put on the island many hundreds of years ago by Norse Vikings and the term “Soay” in the word for Sheep in ancient Norse.

 In the fall of 2014 we butchered out wethers (castrated males).
 After more research and talking to local breeders, we are taking a break from Soay and looking into some more traditional breeds which will be more docile and handleable.

 Leafhopper Farm has favored old world sheep because of their strong constitution and browsing habits.
 Most old world breeds shed their own wool and are less susceptible to disease and parasites.
 However, some old world breeds are a little bit too wild.
 Our next flock taught so much about learning a breed and starting small.

 We tried out a herd of Black Bellied Barbados sheep.
 They are much larger then the Soay and very skittish.
 These sheep can jump over six feet from a standstill.
 Needless to say our electric mesh fencing did little to stop the big ram from wandering.
 At one point in early July, the entire flock escaped for two weeks and ran amuck in the surrounding countryside.
 It was truly frustrating!
 Luckily we got them back.